How to Live Stream Outside Successfully: A Step-by-Step Guide [2024 Update]

 Live streaming outdoor events require the same basic outdoor live streaming equipment as any other live stream.
 In a previous article, we wrote a comprehensive introduction to mobile video gear before.

 To recap, here’s a quick overview.
-Essential outdoor mobile live streaming equipment includes:
+Essential outdoor mobile live-streaming equipment includes:

-In an outdoor setting, you’ll most likely use a mobile on-camera hardware encoder, such as these by Mushroom Networks or Teradek.
-These devices generally use an H.264 encoder to compress your video footage in real-time.
+In an outdoor setting, you’ll most likely use a mobile on-camera hardware encoder, such as those by Mushroom NetworksTeradek.
+These devices generally use an H.264 encoder to compress your video footage in real time.
 Some cellular bonding devices can transit directly to your CDN with no need for another server.
 You can also configure these devices to transmit directly to your studio.
 At that location, you can mix that video content with other footage and insert it into an ongoing broadcast.

 On-camera hardware encoders that include cellular bonding require external USB modems from cellular providers.
-You purchase this outdoor streaming equipment separately and then plug them into your encoder to provide reliable internet connectivity.
+You purchase this outdoor streaming equipment separately and then plug it into your encoder to provide reliable internet connectivity.
 In general, you want to purchase a USB modem from each major cellular provider in your area.
 This will help you to avoid dead spots.

 In addition, you’ll need a data plan for each one.
 Often this entails securing at least 4 data plan subscriptions.
 However, sometimes as many as 8 are needed for the highest-quality broadcasts.